erthink/libmdbx/docs/_restrictions.md

 from multiple threads.
 The best way is to prevent the presence of open MDBX-instances during `fork()`.

-The `MDBX_TXN_CHECKPID` build-time option, which is ON by default on non-Windows platforms (i.e. where `fork()` is available), enables PID checking at a few critical points.
+The `MDBX_ENV_CHECKPID` build-time option, which is ON by default on non-Windows platforms (i.e. where `fork()` is available), enables PID checking at a few critical points.
 But this does not give any guarantees, but only allows you to detect such errors a little sooner.
 Depending on